UtrechtUniversity/MATLAB-on-HPC/Part-1-Mac.md

 ### Step 6: Start SSH session to Docker container (user: root)

-If your port is 22, type in **Terminal**:
+In **Terminal** type:

 ```
 ssh root@localhost
 ```

-If you use another port number, you have to specify it.
+If you used port 23 (or any other number) instead of 22 in the previous step (so the first port is not 22: ), you have to specify the port number.
 E.g.

 ```
 ssh -p 23 root@localhost